 Catlina Goats are feral goats that have gone wild.
 They thrive in Australia, New Zealand, Ireland and Hawaii.
 They are sometimes used for conservation grazing, to control the spread of undesirable scrub or weeds.
 The make a great trophy as their horns can have a spread of up to 36″ or more.
 At Cotton Mesa Trophy Whitetail, we have many exceptional Trophy Catlina Goats which can be hunted year round.

 The Corsican Family of Sheep are actually the result of initial crosses decades ago between the shedding, wild Mouflon Sheep with a wide range of more well known “wool” breeds of sheep.
-Corsican Sheep have a variety of colouring patterns as a result of the various domestic sheep used in crosses with the Mouflon but one of the most familiar color pattern is the pattern resembling the Barbados Blackbelly.
+Corsican Sheep have a variety of coloring patterns as a result of the various domestic sheep used in crosses with the Mouflon but one of the most familiar color pattern is the pattern resembling the Barbados Blackbelly.
 Trophy Corsican Sheep at Cotton Mesa Trophy Whitetail are always in season and make a great summer hunt.

 Cotton Mesa Trophy Whitetail is home to some really big Trophy Eland Bulls.
 We have the Common Eland which is native to most of all southern Africa.
 Their diet is primarily grasses and leaves and large bulls can weigh up to 1 ton.
 The meat is considered some of the finest in Africa.
 Trophy Eland bulls are solitary and very exclusive at Cotton Mesa.

 The Gemsbok is a large antelope in the Oryx family.
 It is native to the arid regions of Southern Africa, such as the Kalahari Desert.
-Trophy Gemsbok bulls at Cotton Mesa Trophy Whitetail have spectacular color markings and are great table fare.
+Trophy Gemsbok bulls at Cotton Mesa have spectacular color markings and are great table fare.
 Trophy Gemsbok bulls can have horns up to 36″ long and weigh as much as 650 pounds.
-Cotton Mesa Trophy Whitetail has a large breeding herd and does harvest a select few Trophy Gemsbok bulls every season.
+Cotton Mesa has a large breeding herd and does harvest a select few Trophy Gemsbok bulls every season.

 The Hawaiian Black Sheep is a much sought after color phase of the Corsican Sheep.
-Cotton Mesa Trophy Whitetail has a large selection of Trophy Hawaiian Black Sheep and they can be hunted year round.
+Cotton Mesa has a large selection of Trophy Hawaiian Black Sheep and they can be hunted year round.

 The Greater Kudu is a woodland antelope found throughout Eastern and Southern Africa.
 Greater Kudus have a narrow body with long legs and their coats can range from brown/bluish-grey to reddish brown.
 They have between 4-12 vertical white stripes along their torso.
 Trophy Bull Kudus have horns that measure over 50 inches and they weigh about 600 pounds.
-Cotton Mesa Trophy Whitetail has a very rare breeding herd in the state of Texas.
+Cotton Mesa has a very rare breeding herd in the state of Texas.
 Trophy Kudu are one of the most sought after trophies in Africa.
-Often times called “The Gray Ghost”.
-Cotton Mesa Trophy Whitetail does harvest a few Trophy Kudu bulls each year.
+Often times called “The Gray Ghost.”
+Cotton Mesa does harvest a few Trophy Kudu bulls each year.

 Mouflon Sheep have red-brown, short haired coats with dark back-stripes and light-colored saddle patches.
 Today Mouflon range wild in the Caucasus Mountains in Iraq.
 Cotton Mesa Trophy Whitetail is home to some great Trophy Mouflon and as all sheep may be hunted year round.

 Red Stag are one of the largest deer species.
 The Trophy Red Stag inhabits most of Europe.
 They are similar to the larger bull Elk which it can also cross breed with.
-Trophy Red Stag bulls at Cotton Mesa Trophy Whitetail can weigh as much as 550 pounds.
+Trophy Red Stag bulls at Cotton Mesa can weigh as much as 550 pounds.
 The meat is very lean and heart healthy.